codelassey/cybersecurity-labs/README.md

-## 📜 About This Repository
+## About This Repository
-This repository contains structured labs from my cybersecurity learning journey, including practice labs from Cisco, TryHackMe other sources.
+This repository contains structured labs from my cybersecurity learning journey, including labs from Cisco especially, and other platforms like TryHackMe, etc.

-## 🛠️ Contents
+## Contents
 - Cisco Labs
-- TryHackMe Labs
-- Practice Environments
-- Mini Challenges

-## 🚧 Status
+## Status
 > **Labs are being uploaded gradually.**

-## 📚 How to Use
+## How to Use
-Navigate through folders based on the type of lab or platform.
+Navigate through folders based on the module.